6mm Low Distortion M12 Lens for Stereo Vision Cameras Such as OX08B40 and AR0820

 What cameras are compatible with the CIL059 6mm M12 lens?

-The CIL059 6mm M12 lens is compatible with 1/1.7 inch sensors including the OmniVision OX08B40, ON Semiconductor AR0820, and AR0821.
-It also works with smaller format sensors (1/2.5 inch, 1/2.7 inch) with a narrower field of view.
+The CIL059 works with 1/1.7 inch sensors including the OmniVision OX08B40, ON Semiconductor AR0820, and AR0821.
+It also works with smaller formats such as 1/2.5 inch and 1/2.7 inch, but the field of view gets narrower.

 Why does the CIL059 6mm S-mount lens have four f-number options?